Blog

 In latency-sensitive operations, every millisecond counts.
 Network performance depends on distance, hop count, and how your infrastructure connects to end-users.
 Dedicated hosting makes it possible to carefully select data center locations—keeping servers near major population centers or key exchange points to achieve sub-10 ms latencies for local users.
 At scale, those milliseconds translate into smoother user experiences and a measurable competitive advantage.

 Most important, a dedicated environment ensures consistent latency since you’re not competing for network capacity with other clients.
-Melbicom has 20 PoP in Europe, Asia, Africa, and Americas, including a Tier IV facility in Amsterdam with excellent European connectivity.
-By placing servers strategically across these locations, you can slice response times to single-digit milliseconds for local traffic.
+Melbicom operates 21 Tier III and Tier IV data centers across Europe, Asia, Africa, the Middle East, and North America, including Tier IV capacity in Amsterdam with excellent European connectivity.
+By placing servers strategically across supported locations, you can reduce response times to single-digit milliseconds for local traffic.

 Custom Firewall, Private Networking, and Hardware Root-of-Trust